-Of the above, for the first four AP1000 units, construction is well under way at Vogtle, Georgia, with about $4 billion invested in the project to February 2012, before it was technically 'under construction'.
-Construction is also well under way at Summer, South Carolina, and original cost projections have been reduced.
+Of the above, for the first four AP1000 units, construction is well under way at Vogtle, Georgia, with about $4 billion invested in the project before it was technically 'under construction'.
+Construction is also well under way at Summer, South Carolina.
 See also section below.

-In addition to sites listed above, Southern Company is evaluating six possible sites, including existing plants and greenfield locations, for additional AP1000 reactors.
+In addition to sites listed above, Southern Company is evaluating several possible sites, including existing plants and greenfield locations, for additional AP1000 reactors.

 As part of the effort to increase US generating capacity,government and industry have worked closely on design certification for advanced Generation III reactors.
 Design certification by the Nuclear Regulatory Commission (NRC) means that, after a thorough examination of compliance with safety requirements, a generic type of reactor (say, a Westinghouse AP1000) can be built anywhere in the USA, only having to go through site-specific licensing procedures and obtaining a combined construction and operating licence (see below) before construction can begin.
 Design certification needs to be renewed after 15 years.

 Designs now having US design certification and being actively marketed are: